USS Greeneville

-USS Greeneville is a Los Angeles-class nuclear-powered attack submarine (SSN), and the only vessel in United States Navy history to be named after Greeneville, Tennessee.
+USS Greeneville is a Los Angeles-class nuclear-powered attack submarine (SSN) named after Greeneville, Tennessee.
 The contract to build the boat was awarded to Newport News Shipbuilding and Dry Dock Company in Newport News, Virginia, on 14 December 1988, and her keel was laid down on 28 February 1992.
 She was launched on 17 September 1994, sponsored by Tipper Gore, and commissioned on 16 February 1996.

-Greeneville had a deadly collision with a Japanese fishing vessel, Ehime Maru, off the coast of Oahu in February 2001.
+The Greeneville had a deadly collision with a Japanese fishing vessel, Ehime Maru, off the coast of Oahu in February 2001.

 Namesake

-She was named after Greeneville, the home of 17th United States President Andrew Johnson, after local residents, businesses such as Greeneville Metal Manufacturing, which builds submarine components, and government officials began a campaign for a submarine to be named after their town, rather than a large metropolitan area.
+She was named after Greeneville, Tennessee, home of President Andrew Johnson, after local residents, government officials, and businesses such as Greeneville Metal Manufacturing (which builds submarine components) began a campaign for a submarine to be named after their town.

 Boat's history

-The Ehime Maru incident
+Ehime Maru incident

-On 9 February 2001, while conducting a main ballast tank blow off the coast of Oahu while hosting several civilian "distinguished visitors", mainly donors to the Battleship Missouri Memorial, Greeneville struck the 191-foot (58 m) Japanese fishery high school training ship Ehime Maru (えひめ丸), causing the fishing boat to sink in less than ten minutes with the death of nine crew members, including four high school students.
-The commander of Greeneville, Commander Scott Waddle, accepted full responsibility for the incident.
-However, after he faced a court of inquiry, it was decided a full court-martial would be unnecessary and opted for a non-judicial punishment; Commander Waddle's request to retire was approved for 1 October 2001 with an honorable discharge.
+On 9 February 2001, while conducting a main ballast tank blow off the coast of Oahu and hosting several civilians, the Greeneville struck the 191-foot (58 m) Japanese fishery high school training ship Ehime Maru (えひめ丸).
+This caused the fishing boat to sink in less than ten minutes, leading to the death of nine people: three crew members, four students, and two teachers.
+The commander of the Greeneville, Commander Scott Waddle, accepted full responsibility for the incident.
+However, after he faced a court of inquiry, it was decided a full court-martial would be unnecessary, opting for a non-judicial punishment and administrative disciplinary action to the captain and some crew members.
+Commander Waddle's request to retire was approved for 1 October 2001 with an honorable discharge.

-The Saipan incident
+Saipan incident

-On 27 August 2001, Greeneville ran aground while entering port in Saipan on a routine Western Pacific deployment.
-The boat's underside, rudder, and propulsion train suffered minor damage; repairs required drydocking and a significant delay in the remainder of her deployment.
+On 27 August 2001, the Greeneville ran aground while entering port in Saipan on a routine Western Pacific deployment.
+The boat's underside, rudder, and propulsion train suffered minor damage.
+Repairs required dry docking and a significant delay in the remainder of her deployment.
 The boat's commanding officer, Commander David Bogdan, was relieved of command, and the navigator and assistant navigator were also removed from their duties.
 In addition, the navigator and the sub's executive officer, Lieutenant Commander Gerald Pfieffer, were found guilty of "hazarding a vessel" during an admiral's mast, conducted by Rear Admiral Joseph Enright, Commander, Submarine Group Seven.

 USS Ogden collision

-On 27 January 2002, less than a year after colliding with Ehime Maru and five months after running aground, Greeneville collided with USS Ogden (LPD-5) during a personnel transfer off the coast of Oman, opening a 5 by 18 inch (130 by 460 mm) hole in one of Ogden's fuel tanks and spilling several thousand gallons of fuel.
+On 27 January 2002, less than a year after colliding with Ehime Maru and five months after running aground, the Greeneville collided with USS Ogden (LPD-5) during a personnel transfer off the coast of Oman, opening a 5 by 18 inch (130 by 460 mm) hole in one of Ogden's fuel tanks and spilling several thousand gallons of fuel.
 After the collision, both vessels left the area under their own power.